MSalah97/PLC_packaging_machine/README.md

 (to full description please read the program document)

-also with the implementation there is HMI descriping the whole process
+also with the implementation ,there is HMI descriping the whole process